HyrienLab/igblastr/README.md

 At least one germline db must be installed.

-Several specialized functions will be provided for that:
+Several specialized functions will be provided for that e.g.:

     install_NCBI_germline_db()
     install_VQUEST_germline_db()